Category Archives: french-canadian

 Lydia, as young “Canadiennes” were instructed to do by the community patriarchs (wherever they happened to be living) ceased work in 1910 to marry handsome Quebecker Henry Hamel.
 Of course, biology likely had its part in this 🙂 The couple moved back to Drummondville, Quebec and raised a large family.
 Irene, born in 1918 (and the last surviving child, needless to say) is the among the youngest of their brood.

-Perhaps because Franklin was a smaller, kinder New England textile down with fewer workers; perhaps because Franklin is where Daniel Webster of dictionary fame was born; perhaps because the Morrisettes lived in Franklin during an era of exponential change, Lydia and her sisters were different from many New England mill workers from Quebec – who usually kept to themselves.
+Perhaps because Franklin was a smaller, kinder New England textile town with fewer workers; perhaps because Franklin is where Daniel Webster of dictionary fame was born; perhaps because the Morrisettes lived in Franklin during an era of exponential change, Lydia and her sisters were different from many New England mill workers from Quebec – who usually kept to themselves.
 The women took pride in integrating and learning English.

 Indeed, their one healthy brother, Horace, was of a similar stamp.
 He stayed in New Hampshire with his parents, Eugene and Clarisse, and his sister Alvina and married an English girl, Mary Murray.